Related Quotes

 When having my portrait painted I don't want justice, I want mercy.
 Billy Hughes

-painted theatre
+painted typical

 painted romantic